-Standard Type, Standard Number, Version and Standard Title Credits LIT (N or L1 or UER or UEW or UEB) NUM (Y/N) Internal / External (I/E) FAO (Y/N) Domain Standard is From AS91163 v2 Demonstrate understanding of the chemistry used in the development of a current technology 3 L1 Z I Y Chemistry AS91164 v2 Demonstrate understanding of bonding, structure, properties and energy changes 5 L1 N E N Chemistry AS91167 v2 Demonstrate understanding of oxidation-reduction 3 N N I Y Chemistry AS91910 v1 Carry out a practical investigation into a substance present in a consumer product using quantitative analysis 4 N Y I N Chemistry AS91911 v1 Carry out an investigation into chemical species present in a sample using qualitative analysis 3 N Y ı N Chemistry
+Standard Type, Standard Number, Version and Standard Title Credits LIT (N or L1 or UER or UEW or UEB) NUM (Y/N) Internal / External (I/E) FAO (Y/N) Domain Standard is From AS91163 v2 Demonstrate understanding of the chemistry used in the development of a current technology 3 L1 N I Y Chemistry AS91164 v2 Demonstrate understanding of bonding, structure, properties and energy changes 5 L1 N E N Chemistry AS91167 v2 Demonstrate understanding of oxidation-reduction 3 N N I Y Chemistry AS91910 v1 Carry out a practical investigation into a substance present in a consumer product using quantitative analysis 4 N Y I N Chemistry AS91911 v1 Carry out an investigation into chemical species present in a sample using qualitative analysis 3 N Y I N Chemistry

-Course Contribution Donations (including trips, camps, work booklets, non-take home materials) Stationery Needs N/A 1 B8 Book, Pens and pencils, calculator
+Course Contribution Donations (including trips, camps, work booklets, non-take home materials) Stationery Needs N/A 1B8 Book, Pens and pencils, calculator, Chromebook

-^{}UER - University Entrance Literacy Reading, UEW - University Entrance Literacy Writing, UEB - University Entrance Literacy Both Reading & Writing
+[•]UER - University Entrance Literacy Reading, UEW - University Entrance Literacy Writing, UEB - University Entrance Literacy Both Reading & Writing

-02 DIGITAL TECHNOLOGY OUTLINE 2023
+02 DIGITAL TECHNOLOGY OUTLINE 2024

 This is a course in which students develop a software solution for a "client".
-There are two standards in this course.
-In the first (inquiry) standard, students develop a design for a program for a client.
-In the second (programming) standard students develop a computer program that meets the requirements of the client.
+The first focus is on developing a design for a program for a client.
+The second focuses on developing a computer program that meets the requirements of the client.
 Typically, students might build an inventory system for a business.